-The Big Garden Birdwatch takes place at the end of January each year (This year it is from 25th-27th January).
+The Big Garden Birdwatch takes place at the end of January each year (This year it is between 27th and 29th January 2023).

 It takes place over three days, so if you’re busy over the weekend or perhaps the weather’s bad, you have the option of a third day!